FroeMic/TUM-IN-POM/1-lectures/14-global-project-management.md

 Context become more and more international.
 We are citizens of the world.

 * **Requirement Lead**

   * Communicate clearly to developers
   * Ask them to explain back
   * Follow progress

 * **Team Lead**

   * Encourage team to find communication hubs
   * Motivation of teams crucial

 * **Solution Architect**

   * Initiate and fuel collaboration between teams for solution design & code structure

 * **Project Manager**

   * Ask for honest input about possibility and feasibility of decisions/asks

 ### 3. Product Development in a Global Context

+##### Differences in Product Development vs Projects

+###### Product Development

+* done with long term organization and with no decided end date
+* important to invest in long term productivity and satisfaction
+* adds dependencies by size and product lifecycle
+* IT architecture is important
+* more mechanisms to handle dependencies needed

+###### Projects

+* possible to create interimistic teams optimized for short term delivery
+    * high investment – high energy
+    * can more easily free themselves from patterns and habits and focus on the project goal

+##### Architecture and Infrastructure for Global Context

+* Think smart when “Slicing the Elephant”
+    * split the responsibility for parts of the product in a way that minimizes dependencies
+* If possible, choose an architecture that enables distributed teams
+    * Continuous integration to avoid planning dependencies
+    * Keep product dependencies to a minimum
+* Data center location -> performance and data protection aspects

 ### 4. How does Agile Software Development Work in a Global Setup?